The following professionals lent their expertise to this article:

 MHA Program Cost Comparison: Tuition & Fees

-As previously stated, one of the drawbacks of a graduate degree in healthcare administration is the financial commitment.
-You will have to pay for tuition, books, lab fees, equipment/software, parking, and more.
-Even if you choose an online education there will still be hidden fees which can increase the cost immensely.
+All grad programs come with a cost.
+There’s tuition, books, lab fees, equipment/software, parking, and more.
 To give you a better idea of exactly what you be financially responsible for, we have compiled the approximate costs for seven programs below.
-We have even cut out costs for room and board to give you the most direct comparison between schools.
-See which program is most reasonable for you.
+We even cut out costs for room and board to give you the most direct comparison between schools.
+See how these programs compare.

 Ranking Today’s Best Online MHA Programs

-With the number of online master’s degrees in healthcare administration, it can be an overwhelming ordeal to find the right program for you.
-Which one is the most affordable?
+Schools across the U.S. now offer MHA programs online.
+But which one is the most affordable?
 The most flexible?
-How do you know if a program will properly prepare you for the professional environment?
-Using data from the Integrated Postsecondary Education Data System (IPEDS), and from the schools themselves, EduMed has researched and analyzed multiple programs to provide you with more clarity on affordability and quality.
+How do you know if a program can prepare you for a career after college.
+Using data from the Integrated Postsecondary Education Data System (IPEDS), and from the schools themselves, EduMed has researched and analyzed hundreds of programs.
 Review the colleges and universities that truly stand out.

 2